flutter/website/src/testing/code-debugging.md

 {{site.alert.note}}
-  All of the following examples were run as macOS native apps on a MacBook Pro M1 Pro.
+  All of the following examples were run as macOS native apps on a MacBook Pro M1.
 These will differ from any dumps your development machine prints.
 {{site.alert.end}}